 The Board of Directors of the Corporation ("Board") is divided into three classes -- First Class, Second Class, and Third Class -- whose terms expire in different years.
-The terms of the Directors of the Third Class expire this year, and their successors are to be elected at this Annual Meeting.
-The terms of the Directors of the First Class and the Second Class do not expire until 2004 and 2005, respectively, and consequently their successors are not to be elected at this Annual Meeting.
-Upon the conclusion of this Annual Meeting, the First Class of Directors will include four Directors and the Second and Third Classes of Directors will be comprised of three Directors each.
+The terms of the Directors of the Second Class expire this year, and their successors are to be elected at this Annual Meeting.
+The terms of the Directors of the Third Class and the First Class do not expire until 2003 and 2004, respectively, and consequently their successors are not to be elected at this Annual Meeting.
+Upon the conclusion of this Annual Meeting, the First, Second and Third Classes of Directors will be comprised of three Directors each.

-The Directors belonging to the First Class and the Second Class, which are not coming up for election at this meeting, and Nominees for Directors of the Third Class, are as follows:
+The Directors belonging to the Third Class and the First Class, which are not coming up for election at this meeting, and the Nominees for Directors of the Second Class, are as follows: